dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 ### Closing

-Today you learned about arrays.
-This is important because arrays are used to represent lists.
-We can store multiple variables in one array.
-Next, we will learn about loops.
+Today you learned about strings.
+This is important because strings are used to store words and sentences that humans use to talk.
+Next, we will learn about conditionals.

 #### Homework